cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_api.md

 * Obtain the characteristics of a dataset or the statistics of a PDS member
 * Recall a migrated dataset

+Changes in version 2.2.0:

+* Non-displayable binary data can now be read from and written to a sequential dataset or a PDS member.
+Non-displayable binary data is substituted with Unicode characters outside of the EBCDIC range when read, and is converted back to binary data on write.

 ## JES API

 The Compuware Topaz API provides users with methods to programmatically perform JES actions.
 The following actions are provided regarding JES: